input-output-hk/marlowe/response-to-audit-report.md

 >
 > It is unclear what the use is for multiple formulations (and lemmas about) positive accounts.
 The first formulation (with the theorems `playTraceAux_gtZero` and `playTrace_gtZero`) is not used in any other modules but the alternative formulation is used instead.
 If both formulations are relevant, then it should be explained why.

-We agree that it is confusing and will be refactored in the future.
+We agree that it is confusing, and it will be refactored in the future.

 ### 2.4.6 Variable name discrepancy in `reductionLoop` *(Severity: Low)*